 Hive of Honey Bees

 Honey Bees are an interesting case.
 They have three classes: a female queen, female workers and male drones.
-However, their sexes cannot be compared or categorised in the same way that they are for mammals.
-The 'male' bees develop from unfertilised eggs and are, in effect, females with only one set of chromosomes.
-This is very different to what may be perceived as the 'normal’ male and female gender-binary.
-It could be considered that there is actually only one sex of honey bee, with some bees never reaching full development.
+Their sexes cannot be compared or categorised in the same way that they are for mammals, however.
+The 'male' bees develop from unfertilised eggs and are, in effect, females.
+They possess only one set of chromosomes, contradicting what may be perceived as the 'normal’ male and female gender-binary.
+With some bees never reaching full development, It could even be considered that there is actually only one sex of honey bee.

-Examples like this in nature are important.
-It is simple to define humans as having male or female sex and a corresponding gender, and then to classify any folk who bend or deviate from that single, pre-defined gender as odd and freakish.
-However, nature shows that sex and gender variation are not unusual.
+Examples like the Honey Bee are important.
+It is simple to define humans as having male or female sex and a corresponding gender, classifying anyone who bends or deviates from pre-defined gender norms as odd and freakish.
+But, as we've seen, sex and gender variation are found throughout the natural world.
 Maybe it is time to think outside the box!

 More information about Honey Bees can be found at OUMNH Life Collections: Bee Hive, and OUMNH Insects on Display